Yan-Oliveira/doc-fao/content/vip-customer/agent.rst

    Customer Information Widget

-The extended *Customer Information* widget is available in all tecket create screens as well as in the *Ticket Zoom* screen.
+The extended *Customer Information* widget is available in all ticket create screens as well as in the *Ticket Zoom* screen.

-If an SLA is configured to be only shown for VIP customer users, it will not be available anymore to regular users and will be only shown for VIP customer users.
+If an SLA is configured to be only shown for VIP customer users, it will not be available anymore to regular users.